paradigmxyz/reth/book/cli/reth/db/diff.md

 Usage: reth db diff [OPTIONS] --secondary-datadir <SECONDARY_DATADIR> --output <OUTPUT>

 Options:
-      --chain <CHAIN_OR_PATH>
-          The chain this node is running.
-          Possible values are either a built-in chain or the path to a chain specification file.

-          Built-in chains:
-              mainnet, sepolia, goerli, holesky, dev

-          [default: mainnet]

       --secondary-datadir <SECONDARY_DATADIR>
           The path to the data dir for all reth files and subdirectories.